apache/flink/docs/apis/streaming_guide.md

 So if the topology fails due to loss of a TaskManager, there must still be enough slots available afterwards.
 Flink on YARN supports automatic restart of lost YARN containers.

+If checkpointing is not enabled, the Kafka consumer will periodically commit the offsets to Zookeeper.

 #### Kafka Producer